-The Generic Track for Associate of Science (AS) Nursing is a two-year program and accepts applications one time per year with a fall term start.
-Applicants may choose either campus-based or hybrid/online delivery.
+The Nursing-Generic degree is a two-year program and accepts applications one time per year with a fall term start.
+This program follows a hybrid/online delivery model.
 Students will earn an Associate of Science degree and are eligible to take the registered nursing exam (NCLEX-RN) after completion of the program.

 Onsite Requirements (online cohort)

 Onsite requirements for lab and clinical courses will be discussed during program orientation and specified on the class schedule.

 - Completed application for admission to Northwest Technical College and acceptance to NTC by May 20, 2022.